TheLe0/TheLe0/README.md

 </div>

 <br />
 I'm a software developer with 7+ years of experience, working mainly with .NET, Azure and others Microsoft technologies.
-Working by day as a Software Developer on [Cooperativa Santa Clara](https://www.coopsantaclara.com.br/) and open-source contributor with my NuGet packages on the free time.
+Working by day as a Software Developer and open-source contributor with my NuGet packages on the free time.

 I'm a computer science bachelor, built as a final paper a gamification plataform for touristics itineraries.
 You can here more about in my [video](https://www.youtube.com/watch?v=xZLdsME5gGU) (it's in portuguese language).